Martha My Dear: Style and form

 The song incorporates elements from pop rock music; it also features a music hall-inspired piano line that recurs throughout the piece, as well as a brass section.
 The song modulates through several keys.

 The song is notated mainly in the key of E♭ major, showing up embellished chords with jazzy sprinkled dissonances.
-The verse is a syncopated replicate of the first melodic section adding two extra beats, a technique similar to that used later by McCartney in "Two of Us".
+The verse is a syncopated replication of the first melodic section adding two extra beats, a technique similar to that used later by McCartney in "Two of Us".
 Though the bridge is in the key of F major, the manner in which it abruptly sets in and exits makes it sound more out-of-the-way than it really is.

 Recording

-According to Beatles biographers Ian MacDonald and Mark Lewisohn, "Martha My Dear" is one of the few songs by the band in which McCartney played all the instruments (except orchestral instruments played by session musicians).
-Such a scenario was increasingly common for him during the height of the tensions that marred the sessions for the album.
-Although George Harrison is known to have recorded a portion of the electric guitar on the final recording, he was not credited.
+According to Beatles biographers Ian MacDonald and Mark Lewisohn, "Martha My Dear" is one of the few songs by the band in which McCartney played all the instruments, except for the orchestral instruments played by session musicians.
 The song was recorded over two days on 4 and 5 October 1968 at Trident Studios in London.
 McCartney recorded the piano, drums and vocals on the first day.
 He was advised to have producer George Martin play the piano solo because it was believed that the solo was beyond McCartney's competency, but McCartney persisted.
 Martin's brass and string arrangements were overdubbed later that day.
 On 5 October, McCartney re-recorded his vocals, added handclaps, and overdubbed bass and guitar parts, completing the song that day.